tplinderoth/Copenhagen-Popgen-Course/genotype_snp_calling_exercises/README.md

 The goals of this exercise are to<br>
-* Estimate genotype likelihoods and posterior probabilities
+* Calculate genotype likelihoods and posterior probabilities
 * Call genotypes
-* Estimate allele frequencies and allele frequency posterior probabilities
+* Estimate allele frequencies and calculate allele frequency posterior probabilities
 * Call SNPs
 * Estimate the site frequency spectrum
-* Perform a Principle Component Analysis among individuals without calling genotypes
+* Perform a Principle Component Analysis based on genotype posterior probabilities
 * Perform a Dxy analysis of ecomorph differentiation

 Make directories and set environmental variables for this session